Autonomous Vehicle Reconsidered After Crashing Into Paralympic Athlete

 ““autonomous vehicles are not yet realistic for normal roads”

 Wether you agree or disagree there is more to the story.
 Firstly that the victim of the collision turned down the opportunity to speak with the Toyota Executive about the incident.
 Mr. Toyota claims that the autonomous vehicle was in fact not operating independently but rather was preparing for a turn under human control.
 He pointed out that the “aircraft” style joystick could have contributed to the indecent.
 Assumably because of the counter intuitive nature of steering a land vehicle with a flight stick.
+It’s a shame that the athlete did not want to share their experiences with Toyota so we could get a second opinion on the matter.
+The quote saying it could have contributed to the incident leaves us dissatisfied with how strong the story is.
+If the issue truly lies with autonomous vehicles then this statement makes little sense.
+It spreads the blame and blurs the line between human error or autonomous driving fault.

 Image Source Visor

 Toyota says they will offer full cooperation when working side by side with the Tokyo Police force.
 Together they hope to discover exactly the cause of the indecent.
 The e-Pallet autonomous vehicle will not be cancelled.
 At least no such comments have been made.
 However for now the project is on “pause” whilst they get to the bottom of the cause of the collision.
+Autonomous driving and the way the vehicles make their decisions is a hot topic for contention since its inception.
+Even more so than the moral dilemmas we’re asking computers to solve in a split second.
+The other problem we’re faced with is that even if we perfected how these artificially intelligent vehicles make their choices we’ll still have issues.
+If we perfect AI we still need to perfect computers.
+A single glitch, power surge, blown fuse or other anomaly could cost lives.
+In this case we’d to make redundant safety systems and sub systems to back up the main computer that operates the vehicle.